Package 'rapbase'

 user

 Character string providing the username.
 Introduced as a new argument when running apps inside containers.
-Default value is set to rapbase::getUserName(session) to allow backward compatibility.
+Default value is set to rapbase::getUserName() to allow backward compatibility.

 group